Diiaablo95/Install-Swift-On-Ubuntu-AWS/README.md

 ![ubuntu-welcome](imgs/ubuntu-welcome.png)

 You just completed the first step - standing up an Ubuntu Server using Amazon Web Services - Elastic Computing Cloud (EC2).
-In the next step, you will install __Server Side Swift__!!!
+In the next step, you will install __Swift on the Server__!!!

 Note, other things you may consider that we have not covered here:
 * Updating your Security Group to only allow connections from your computer.
 [Read about it here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html).